-Looking after your sexual health is part of looking after your health and wellbeing.
+Looking after your sexual health and testing for STIs is part of looking after your health and wellbeing.

 - Not all sexual health issues or Sexually Transmitted Illness (STIs) show clear symptoms.
 The only way to know is to get TESTED.